warpdotdev/docs/docs/features/session-sharing.md

 * Reference avatars and usernames for every collaborator who has access to your session
 * Jump to a collaborator’s selection by clicking on their avatar
-* Revoke edit access from collaborators at any time during a session

 <figure><img src="../.gitbook/assets/session-sharing-native-web-demo.gif" alt=""><figcaption><p>Session Sharing Native to Web Demo</p></figcaption></figure>